 During the rotation you will work daily with a resident and attending to provide pre-operative, intraoperative, and post-operative care to a variety of patients from healthy outpatients to the critically ill.
-You will also spend time in some of our subspecialties, such as obstetrics and pain, to experience the scope of anesthesiology practice.

-In addition to patient care, you will have the opportunity to attend our grand rounds, resident lectures and our case conference series directly geared for medical students.
+In addition to patient care, you will have the opportunity to attend our grand rounds, CBY lectures and our case conference series directly geared for medical students.